 Please don’t skip the Yellow Water Cruise and make sure you find out when the sun will set and book the tour at that time slot.
 It is enchanting and you will never forget it.
 Magical for children too!

 Our last day on the road ended in Darwin.
 We really enjoyed Darwin so I advise you to stay there for a day or two.

 Did you ever go an a self-drive through Western Australia and Northern Territory?
 Did I leave things out that people really shouldn’t miss?
+Would you like more information?
 Share it with us by leaving a comment below.